Substitute System of Time and Effort Reporting

 Employee Schedule and Certification

-USDE requires participating employees to complete an employee schedule and certification form.
+USDE requires participating employees to complete an employee schedule and certification form (also in accessible PDF format).
 This form was developed by TEA.
 It includes all elements that TEA auditors will check.
 Refer to this sample schedule and certification to see how the form should be completed.

 You may use the TEA form, or you may develop your own.
 If you develop your own form, ensure it includes all required elements.
 All your employees must use the same form.